What Is Mesothelioma?

 Approximately 30 percent of all mesothelioma victims are veterans.
 This is primarily due to the rampant asbestos usage during World War II.
 Young soldiers, especially those serving in the Navy and working in shipyards, were negligently exposed to the carcinogenic mineral.

-Many years later, they may discover they have an asbestos-caused disease stemming back to their time in the service.
+Many years later, they may discover they have an asbestos-caused disease stemming from their exposure during their time in the service.
 In this case, veterans are usually entitled to financial compensation.
-Mesothelioma Hub is here to provide the support and resources veterans need to file a VA mesothelioma claim.
-Contact our team to learn more.

 What is a VA claim?
 How is this type of claim filed?

-Veterans may also qualify for additional compensation from asbestos trust funds, personal injury cases, and wrongful death lawsuits.
-Mesothelioma Hub can connect you with an asbestos lawyer who can help you navigate your legal options when facing mesothelioma.
+Most veterans also qualify for additional compensation from asbestos trust funds, personal injury cases, and wrongful death lawsuits.
+These are considered very strong cases with potentially large settlements against asbestos manufacturers.

 If I have a known history of potential asbestos exposure, can I get tested for mesothelioma early?

-Early detection can have a notable impact on a mesothelioma prognosis and the available treatment options.
 If you think you may have been exposed to asbestos, inform your doctor right away.
-Once developed, the disease progresses quickly, and the prognosis is generally better when it is discovered early.
 While mesothelioma can take decades to develop, it is wise to put the disease on your doctor’s radar, as it can be difficult to initially recognize and diagnose.

 How is mesothelioma diagnosed?

-Mesothelioma is extremely rare and its symptoms often mimic those of less severe conditions.
-For these reasons, doctors sometimes struggle to accurately diagnose mesothelioma.
+Mesothelioma is extremely rare and its symptoms can often be mistaken for less severe conditions.
+For these reasons, doctors sometimes struggle to accurately diagnose mesothelioma in a timely manner.
 The only definitive way to diagnose mesothelioma is through a biopsy.

 However, doctors also rely on imaging tests and blood tests to identify the presence of mesothelioma.
-It’s important to partner with an experienced mesothelioma doctor to avoid misdiagnosis and ensure you receive optimal treatment.
+It’s beneficial to partner with an experienced mesothelioma doctor to avoid misdiagnosis and ensure you receive optimal treatment.
+The majority of mesothelioma patients are men.

 How is mesothelioma treated?